Corbett · Arran

 - Can I bring my dog up Caisteal Abhail?

-- Is there mobile signal on Caisteal Abhail?
+- What's mobile reception like on Caisteal Abhail?

-- Good signal in Sannox village; weakens through Glen Sannox; brief 4G on the summit looking south to Brodick
+- Good signal in Sannox village; weakens through Glen Sannox; brief 4G at the summit facing south to Brodick

 - How do I get the ferry to Caisteal Abhail?